The Modular Online Growth and Use of Language: Development over time

 An important portion of the MOGUL account is devoted to the claim that the acquired (and atrophied, or lost) linguistic structures are natural by-products of online processing.
 This means that acquisitional mechanisms do not exist as such, but are embodied in the operations of the parser.
 This claim is made explicit in Acquisition by Processing Theory (APT).
 Processing concepts (activation levels, competition and so on) are used to explain a) how cognitive representations are formed within and across each cognitive systems as a result of online processing and b) how existing representations develop or lose their competitive edge when competing online with other candidates for participation in some online task.
-APT is a hypothesis put forward by Sharwood Smith and Truscott as an integral part of the MCF and is applicable not only to language but to all kinds of cognitive development (for a similar approach acquisition which is framed within an emergentist perspective, see O'Grady 2005).
+APT is a hypothesis put forward by Sharwood Smith and Truscott as an integral part of the MCF and is applicable not only to language but to all kinds of cognitive development (for a similar approach to acquisition which is framed within an emergentist perspective, see O'Grady 2005).

 All cognitive development and therefore language development as well is the lingering effect of processing.
 As the mind attempts to build mental representations online, various structures at its disposal are activated.
 Structures compete with one another to be selected for the current representation.
 As a simple example, on hearing the word "ship" an English speaker's processing system will activate various candidate structures so (for instance) the phonological structures underlying "sheep" and "shape" will compete for selection (and other candidates as well, including phonological structures belonging to other languages known to the listener; see Dijkstra and van Heuven, 2002.).
 The "ship" structure is normally selected as the best fit, and thereby its likelihood of being selected in the future is correspondingly strengthened by a small amount.
 In this way, a basic "use it or lose it" principle is invoked; this development principle works throughout the cognitive system as a whole.